benjamingreenberg/issue-bot/README.md

 There are two endpoints defined in the source code.
 These are the functions that begin with *exports*.
 You will need to create a different Cloud Function for each endpoint you want to deploy.

-testSheets: This optional endpoint lets you use your browser to test the Sheets integration.
+**testSheets**: This optional endpoint lets you use your browser to test the Sheets integration.

-getIssueResponse: This is the endpoint that Slack will send requests to.
+**getIssueResponse**: This is the endpoint that Slack will send requests to.

 The steps to create them are almost exactly the same.
 The only difference is what you enter for their *name* and the *endpoint* the name points to.
+After creating one of the Functions, you can use the Console's *Copy function* feature to create the second one.

-Go to Cloud Functions in the console, and click Create Function
+Go to *Cloud Functions* in the Google Cloud Console, and click Create Function
 <https://console.cloud.google.com/functions>

 * *Environment*: 1st gen (hasn't been tested with gen2)